 Commitment and actions to deal with risks associated with business Partners

-The Salient Issues Workshop organized in 2017 as part of the activities of the Eni Human Rights Working Group gave a major contribution to this activity, which highlighted the following salient Human Rights issues associated to Business relationships:
+The Salient Issues Workshop organized in 2017 as part of the activities of the Eni Human Rights Working Group gave a major contribution in terms of awareness of the risks associated to Business relationships, since it allowed to identify the following salient Human Rights issues:

 - Modern day slavery

 - Working conditions (wages and working hours)

 Furthermore, following the adoption of national laws introducing obligations in terms of transparency in the supply chain, Eni has also adopted ad hoc statements, for example relating to the U.S. Conflict Minerals requirements and the UK Modern Slavery Act.

 Further information on processes and indicators of our Human Rights Due diligence